cbusseata/serverless-calorie-calculator/README.md

 This repository is integrated with Circle CI and any commit to the master branch that passes unit tests is deployed to a staging environment in AWS, and if the automated acceptance tests pass, it is deployed to an AWS production environment.

+NOTE: there is a security vulnerability notice for one of the node modules in package-lock.json.
+The offending version of cryptiles is a dependency of a dev dependency used only for local development.
+It is on the list of next steps to fix, but it is NOT deployed to AWS, and there is little concern for it at the moment.

 ## Dev Environment

 ### Preqrequisites: